gaia-unlimited/community-workshop3/docs/content/participants.md

 <i class="fa-solid fa-people-group"></i> The registration is **closed**.
 -->

-Please use the [registration form]().
+Please use the [registration form](https://forms.gle/392gVDj4LmBH3yQZA).
 We estimate that it will take 15-30 minutes to complete.
 We aim to select a group of about 40 participants with a broad range of expertise and interests.
 We will also balance the distribution across geographical locations and career stages while including underrepresented groups.

 <i class="fa-solid fa-envelope-open-text"></i> Participants notified on **July 14 2023**.

-## <i class="fa-solid fa-circle-check"></i> Participation confirmation by **July 31 2023**.
+##<i class="fa-solid fa-circle-check"></i> Participation confirmation by **July 31 2023**.

+## Participants

 _We will later list here the participants of the workshop, and we will add a group picture._